Being able to quickly tell if your puppy is sick or just worn out is really important.

 Unfortunately, you may not always recognize that your dog is sick.
 Often, even the most well-intentioned pet owners mistakenly attribute the often-subtle signs of disease to aging.

-Is My Pet Sick
+Is My Puppy Sick

-Sick can mean your pet has the runs, has lost a bit of the bound in his step or sick can means sudden lethargy, dehydration and/or fever.
+Sick can mean your puppy has the runs, has lost a bit of the bound in his step or sick can means sudden lethargy, dehydration and/or fever.
 Just as humans have different degrees of being ill, so do dogs.
 Some ailments are easily cared for at home while others require a trip to the vet or worse, immediate emergency medical care.

 Dehydration and fever require veterinary care.
 If your dog is not drinking normal amounts of water or if he/she is panting more than normal these might be signs of dehydration and should be taken seriously.
 Dehydration and fever can indicate infection or serious illness and treatment should not be delayed.